tmcginn/tutorials/security/data-safe/Lab5/LabGuide5.md

-# Discovering and Masking Sensitive Data
+# Discover and Mask Sensitive Data

 ## Before You Begin
 ### Objectives